 Common treatments for migraine headache are acetaminophen, non-steroidal anti-inflammatory medications, triptan medications, ergotamine medications, avoidance of triggers, stress management, and relaxation therapies.
-Common treatments for chronic daily migraines or mixed migraine-tension headaches are the afore-mentioned treatments but also antidepressant medications, anticonvulsant medications, opioid medications, mild aerobic exercise, cognitive behavioral therapy, and chronic pain rehabilitation programs.
+Common treatments for chronic daily migraines or mixed migraine-tension headaches are the afore-mentioned treatments but also antidepressant medications, anticonvulsant medications, opioid medications, mild aerobic exercise8, cognitive behavioral therapy, and chronic pain rehabilitation programs.

 Common treatments for cluster headache are acetaminophen, non-steroidal anti-inflammatory medications, triptan medications, stress management, and relaxation therapies.
 Common treatments for chronic cluster headaches or mixed cluster-tension headaches are the afore-mentioned treatments but also antidepressant medications, anticonvulsant medications, opioid medications, mild aerobic exercise, cognitive behavioral therapy, and chronic pain rehabilitation programs.

 Common treatments for TN are anticonvulsant medications, neuroablation procedures, surgery, and chronic pain rehabilitation programs.